chrisbenseler/nodejs-resellers/README.md

 First, create a reseller and then sign in using its credentials (email and password)

 ### Check if reseller is authenticated
-The sign in endpoint returns a token.
+The sign in endpoint returns a token which expires in 24 hours.
 This should be used as a bearer token.
-Hit the /auth/profile and a status 200 response with the user data will be returned
+Hit the /auth/profile and a status 200 response with the user data will be returned.
+There is no revalidation token flow yet.

 ### Sale
 Use the new sale endpoint providing both code and value from the sale.
 There is no need to provide the user's CPF because this endpoints requires authentication.